terrylu87/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

 I use the Nvidia's Model.
 I normalize and crop the image before put it into the network, works well for the first track.
+My first attempt to use generator result in a much slower traing time and worse training result.
+Because the input image is resized and my RAM is big enough to fit those training data, I just abandoned the generator in the first submition.
+But it's intresting to investigate that problem.
+I found that the 'steps_per_epoch' parameter was given a wrong number.
+It is given the number of the training samples.
+It should be devide by batch size.
+So when I set the batch size to 6, it actually run 6 epochs for one 'epoch', and is 6 times slower for that 'epoch'.
+After 3 'epochs', I actually run 18 epochs, which lead to overfitting and worse performance.
+After I devide the number by the batch size, everything works nice.
 My final model consisted of the following layers:

 | Layer                   | Description                                     |